rkulskis/course-template/README.md

  * **support for other languages**, e.g. Java, C, C++, Go, Rust, SQL.
 This requires polymorphism in the code AST parsing because tree-sitter has different node names for different languages.
 Hopefully this shouldn't be too difficult.
- * **Integration with GitHub repos/organizations** so you can have an organization for your course (e.g. Boston-University-CS330) and a repo for each year with a starter code directory for each assignment in the student repo, and a private course repo for each year with corresponding source code

 ## Getting started